lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ## cTLS

-The cTLS specification {{I-D.ietf-tls-ctls}} has a single example in Appendix A. The numbers given are correct for the algorithms CCM_8, x25519, and ed25519 but are missing overhead from CTLSCiphertext which adds 11 bytes to flight #2 and #3.
-The sizes for flights are therefore 71, 155 (66 + 79 + 11), and 89 (78 + 11) bytes for a total of 315 bytes.
+The cTLS specification {{I-D.ietf-tls-ctls}} has a single example with CCM_8, x25519, and ed25519 in Appendix A.

 Using secp256r1 instead x25519 add 33 bytes to flight #1 and flight #2.